jpduyx/alpine-asterisk/README.md

 What's missing
 ---------------

-Only base Asterisk packages installed.
-If you want to add sounds, it's recommended to mount them as volume or data container, however you may install additional packages with `apk` command:
+Only base Asterisk packages installed with some sounds.
+However you may install additional packages with `apk` command:

-- asterisk-sounds-en
-- asterisk-sounds-moh
 - asterisk-alsa
 - asterisk-srtp
 - asterisk-curl